Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

    `configurationStatus` should change from `pending` to `configured` once NCN personalization completes successfully.

-For more information on managing NCN personalization please refer to [Perform_NCN_Personalization.md](../../../operations/CSM_product_management/Perform_NCN_Personalization.md)
+For more information on managing NCN personalization please refer to [Perform NCN Personalization](../../../operations/CSM_product_management/Perform_NCN_Personalization.md)

 <a name="configure-api-gw"></a>